Mahmoud-Morgan/BD/README.md

 # Blood-Donation web app Project

-For recording blood donors info to contact when a patient are in need.
+For recording blood donor's info to contact when a patient is in need.

 ### Note